 Saṅgha Night

 Sangha Night is our weekly class for those who are familiar with the practices we teach and have been attending our activities for a while.
-It focuses on exploring ways the teachings can be taken more deeply into our lives.
+Together we look at ways the teachings can be taken more deeply into our lives.

 Programme